How to clean Medela's Symphony breast pump and pump set with PersonalFit™ PLUS breast shield - Part 1

 Symphony features Medela’s initiation technology and 2-Phase Expression technology, comes with overflow protection and is equipped for double and single pumping.

-- Supports you to effectively initiate, build and maintain an adequate milk production.
+- Supports you to successfully initiate, build and maintain an adequate milk production.

-- Helps you to initiate lactation when using the INITIATE program.
+- Helps you initiate lactation when using the INITIATE program

 - Assists you to build and maintain your milk production when using the MAINTAIN program.